mpatters72/aws-audit/README.md

     ########## status after update ##########
     mikey-mikepatterson-test testkey testvalue

-# s3 LifeCycle Scripts
-## Scripts for modifying/auditing s3 policies, versioning and lifecycle rules
-## Caveat
+### s3EnableVersioning.py
 * While it's preferable to create s3 buckets and set policy in Cloudformation, these are used to audit update outside of that process
-### s3EnableVersioning.py
 * Enables versioning and sets number of days to keep old versions of files at whole bucket level
 * For build deployments, we override the "HEAD" file.
 Probably a good idea to be able to roll-back to previous version if needed in emergency
 * Applying LifeCycle policies is risky as it applied at an all or nothing way.
 So there it counts existing rules and will fail if existing policies are already on bucket.
-* Note Some newer regions (e.g. eu-central-1) have strange s3v4 rules, so boto connector has to be formed differently.
 * Assumes aws profile is set in ~/.aws/credentials
 * Usage:
     ```